Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Sexually Transmitted Disease.md

 | Secondary | Several weeks to months | - Flu-like symptoms (headache, malaise, sore throat)<br>- Rash on all extremities, maculopapular rash including palms and soles<br>- Resolves spontaneously<br>- Diffuse lymphadenopathy (classically in epitrochlear nodes, called sailor's handshake)<br>- Condylomata lata: raised, large, gray regions found in moist areas, like mouth and perineum |
 | Tertiary | Years after infection | - Aortitis: aortic dilation and dissection<br>- Gummas: nodules/ulcers in skin, bones, other organs<br>- Neurosyphilis: meningitis, progressive dementia<br>- Tabes dorsalis: demyelination of posterior columns, wide-based gait, ataxia, falls and loss of balance<br>- Argyll Robertson pupil: small, irregular pupils that do not constrict to light, but do constrict to accommodation |

+**Genital Herpes**:
+3. Primary infection:
+	1. Sometimes asymptomatic
+	2. May lead to painful vesicles on erythematous base
+	3. Can cause fever and lymphadenopathy
+4. Latent phase:
+	1. ???
+5. Recurrent eruptions:
+	1. Vesicles and ulcers
+	2. Less severe than primary infection

 ### Risk factors:

 ### Questions to ask